Villa Belvoir: Belvoirpark

 The Belvoirpark is one of Zürich's earliest landscape gardens and attracted much admiration on the occasion of its opening.
 At that time, both its location with magnificent views of the city, the lake and the mountains, as well the varied and exciting terrain design and the present, exceptionally crafted arboretum, attracted.
 In 1881, a double row of Populus trees marked the access to the villa, which led to the greenhouse and the stables.
 On the highest point of the area, the villa is situated, nestled in large groups of trees.
-The parterre of flowers with Banana palms, fountain and carpet beds extends in the southeasterly direction.
-At its southern end, at the edge of the artificially flattened hilltop, lake and mountains can be seen.
-A large vegetable garden completes the park in the southwestern corner with the economics building.
+The parterre of flowers, featuring banana palms, a fountain, and carpet beds, extends in a southeasterly direction.
+At its southern end, on the edge of the artificially flattened hilltop, there is a scenic view of the lake and mountains.
+A large vegetable garden, along with the utility building, completes the park in its southwestern corner.

 The childhood friend of Lydia Escher's husband, Karl Stauffer-Bern, was allowed to set up a studio in the greenhouse of the Belvoirpark in 1886.
 In 1889 Stauffer initiated the idea, to re-design the park after Italian landscapes and architecture.
 When the work was nearly completed, the family planned to move to Italy, and Lydia and her husband traveled to Florence, where they were looking for a new property with the help of Stauffer.
 Among the various specimens, there are Acer buergeranum, Magnolia × soulangeana, Rhododendron, Ginkgo biloba, Carya, Campsis radicans, Abies cephalonica, Abies pinsapo and Podocarpus chinensis.
 In 1895, a project was implemented by Evariste Mertens comprising a Baroque jewelry investment with lawn tennis courts and a generous croquet square.